 Faculty members are fully entitled to the rights of appeal.
 Reviews of individual faculty would not be a substitute for competency hearings of tenured faculty.
 They may serve, however, as a basis for instituting such hearings.
 In the event of a competency hearing, due process would be observed, with the burden of proof residing with those instituting the hearing.

-Periods of Peer Evaluation: Instructors and assistant professors will be reviewed at least every two years but normally no more often than once a year.
-Not later than the sixth year of service, assistant professors must be reviewed for promotion.
+Periods of Peer Evaluation: Instructors and assistant professors should be reviewed at least every two years but normally no more often than once a year.
+Not later than the fall of the sixth year of service, assistant professors should be reviewed for promotion.

 Full professors should be reviewed at least once every five to seven year period of service, but normally not more often than every two years.